Wulff–Dötz reaction: Mechanism

 The mechanism is thought to begin with the loss of carbon monoxide from the Fischer carbene complex 1 to give intermediate 3.
 The loss of CO is rate limiting making the investigation of this reaction mechanism difficult, since all subsequent steps occur rapidly.
 The alkyne then coordinates to the metal center, a low-energy barrier process.
 The resulting alkyne complex rearranges to intermediate 4.
 The η1, η3-complex shown as 4 subsequently undergoes CO insertion to give the η4-vinylketene complex 5, which undergoes electrocyclization to give intermediate 6.
 When R1 is hydrogen, intermediate 6 is short lived and proceeds to the metal tricarbonyl arene complex 2.
 Without CO insertion, the reaction proceeds through 7 to the cyclopentadiene product 8.

 Examples

 Exposing Fischer carbene with alkenyl side chain to an alkyne gives a highly substituted phenol.
 The phenolic carbon is originated from the CO ligand.
 The α,β-unsaturated part could also be from an electron rich aryl system, yielding a polycyclic aromatic system.
 This reaction was first discovered by Karl Dötz and was extensively developed by his group, thus giving the name Dötz reaction.
 It is sometimes called Wuff-Dötz reaction because William Wuff's group at Michigan State University also extensively contributed to the development of this reaction.

 The half-sandwich complex in the Dötz reaction can be demetallated to give corresponding aryl product, or it could be further employed for a nucleophilic addition to aromatic system strategy for synthesis of fully-substituted benzene ring.

-The Dötz reaction has been employed in thee syntheses of natural products, as illustrated below.
+The Dötz reaction has been employed in the syntheses of natural products, as illustrated below.